-This course will serve as an immersion in the work of several major American poets of the 1950s and 1960s, noted for their humor, irreverence, disjunctive experimentation, charm, and wildness, and collectively known as the New York School.
-We will begin by focusing on the original generation of New York School poets: John Ashbery, Frank O’Hara, Kenneth Koch, James Schuyler, and Barbara Guest.
-We will also study the Abstract Expressionist painters who were these poets’ contemporaries and close friends, discuss connections between New York School poets and the French surrealists of the early 20th century, and examine the New York School against the cultural, political, and social landscape of 1960s New York.
-We will then trace the influence of the New York School on subsequent generations of writers, reading the work of Ted Berrigan, Joe Brainard, Bernadette Mayer, Eileen Myles, Anne Waldman, Joseph Ceravolo, Hannah Weiner, Dean Young, Joshua Beckman, Dorothea Lasky, and Lisa Jarnot.
-Students are responsible for presentations, weekly response papers, and two longer critical projects.
+This course will serve as an immersion in the work of the New York School of poetry: successive generations of imaginative American poets noted for their humor, irreverence, disjunctive experimentation, charm, and wildness.
+Significant attention will be paid to the effect of close friendship and community, homosexuality, painting and other visual arts, and New York City urban culture on the development of distinct poetic styles.
+We will begin by focusing on the original generation of New York School poets–John Ashbery, Frank O’Hara, Kenneth Koch, James Schuyler, and Barbara Guest–alongside the related early work of Back Arts Movement poets Amiri Baraka and Jayne Cortez.
+We will also study the New York painters who were these poets’ contemporaries and close friends, and examine the New York School against the cultural, political, and social landscape of 1950s and ’60s New York.
+We will then read Maggie Nelson’s Women, The New York School, and Other True Abstractions, and proceed to trace the influence of the New York School aesthetic on such writers as Ted Berrigan, Joe Brainard, Dorothea Lasky, Bernadette Mayer, Eileen Myles, Alice Notley, Morgan Parker, Anne Waldman, and John Yau.
+Students are responsible for a class presentation, and a number of creative imitations of New York School poets, as well as two longer critical projects.

 a) develop a familiarity with the aesthetic of the New York School of poets and of the 1st and 2nd generations of the New York School of painters

 b) learn to consider the effects of diction, syntax, image, non-sequitur, tangent, and rhetorical accumulation as they perform close readings of individual poems

 c) form an understanding of the historical, political, and societal context in which the New York School poets and painters flourished